model-checking/rust-lean-models/README.md

 ## Description
 The library defines equivalent Lean versions of functions from the Rust standard library.
-This library is intended to be used for verifying string-manipulating Rust programs via Lean.
+This library is intended to be used for verifying Rust programs via Lean.

 The Lean implementation is based on the description of the Rust functions, which are published at https://doc.rust-lang.org/std.
 The library includes: